What is our challenge?

 We have collaborated with the National Registry of Identification and Civil Status (RENIEC) for the delivery of ID cards to more than 3,700 people.

-We implemented 2 ice plants and 2 processing plants in the communities of Chapis, Musa Karusha, San Fernando and Sinchi Roca.
+We implemented 6 ice plants and 2 processing plants with photovoltaic energy in the communities of Chapis, Musa Karusha, San Fernando, Sinchi Roca, Puerto Industrial and Ugarte

 The Province’s Local Climate Change Plan was prepared and approved, within the framework of the Nationally Determined Contributions (NDC).
 It was the first to be approved at the level of the 1,845 districts nationwide.